 One of the best things about learning Spanish in Spain is being surrounded by native speakers.
 By mixing with locals on a daily basis, you will pick up the traits and gestures that are essential for learning Spanish quickly.
 Respectively, choosing to stay with a local host family in Spain is a great way to develop a deeper understanding of the culture.

-You can find a Spanish host through online language communities such as Abroadwith, which enable you to find hosts based on similar interests and lifestyles.
+You can find a Spanish host through online language communities which enable you to find hosts based on similar interests and lifestyles.
 Not only is choosing a homestay an affordable accommodation option, but it is a great way of making friends and integrating with the local people.
 On top of that, living with a host means they can provide you with their inside knowledge of the best local places to eat, drink and dance.

 4.Art and History